 Decluttering your house is the first thing you’ll want to do as you get your house ready.

-This can be one of your biggest payoffs.
+This can go a long way and be one of your biggest payoffs.

 Buyers love to see space and storage.